amuijolene/Fruitful-Bites/README.md

 ## Key Findings

-The following key findings highlight the most critical discoveries from our analysis.
+The following key findings highlight the most critical discoveries from my analysis.
 They are:
 1. The top-selling category is Fruits, generating $0.65 million in sales
 2. The United States made the most orders, with 213 orders totaling $1,029,734 in sales
 3. Sales peak in Q3, with $1.2 million in total sales, and specifically in May, with $420,000 in monthly sales